jldbc/pybaseball/docs/amateur_draft.md

 `year:` The year for which you wish to retrieve draft results.

-`round`: The round for which you wish to retrieve draft results.
+`draft_round`: The round for which you wish to retrieve draft results.
 There is no distinction made between the competitive balance, supplementary, and main portions of a round.

 `keep_stats`: A boolean parameter that controls whether the major league stats of each draftee is displayed.
 Default set to true.